kamtoeddy/ivo/README.md

        - The schema object your current schema inherits from
        - default: null
     1. **timestamp**
-       - boolean which tells node-schema whether or not to add createdAt and updatedAt to instances of your model
+       - boolean which tells clean-schema whether or not to add createdAt and updatedAt to instances of your model
        - default: false

 ```javascript